American Recovery and Reinvestment Act

 The Missouri Department of Natural Resources used the Recovery Act funding to strengthen and expand state and local government energy assurance planning and resiliency efforts by incorporating response actions for new energy portfolios and Smart Grid applications, to build in-house state and local government energy assurance expertise, and as with all Recovery Act grants, to create jobs.
 The initiative focused on building regional energy assurance capability to allow states to better coordinate and communicate statewide and with one another on energy security, reliability and emergency response issues.

-- Missouri Department of Natural Resources' Division of Energy
+- Missouri Department of Economic Developments' Division of Energy

 - Division of Energy Funding Opportunities